 United States • Born on March 5th

 Scott joined Watsi on November 5th, 2014.
-Five years ago, Scott became the 429th member to automatically support a new Watsi patient every month.
-Since then, 5,517 more people have become monthly donors!
-Scott's most recent donation traveled 8,800 miles to support Yi, a 67-year-old woman from Burma, to fund a lens replacement procedure so she can regain her vision.
+Eight years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 8,300 miles to support Yi, a 67-year-old woman from Burma, to fund a lens replacement procedure so she can regain her vision.